 The bottom line is to send emails that you would like to get.

-One time my little sister, who’s a chemical engineer, jokingly asked me if “Meme Curator” was a profession which made me both laugh and then weirdly wish it was.
 Although 99% of the time internal communicators are busy using internal comms to lead within their organizations and influence employees to perform better, a little fun actually boosts engagement!

 A good idea for your internal newsletter is to add a section where you can share funny memes, videos or random anecdotes.
 I mean, your employees are already spending countless hours watching FailArmy videos and funny Vines, you might as well get in on the fun.